Why physical activity is important for pre-teens and teenagers

 Planning ahead for physical activity

-For many young people, physical activity doesn’t just happen – it needs to be planned.
+For many busy pre-teens and teenagers, physical activity doesn’t just happen – it needs to be planned.

 When you and your child think about how to get enough physical activity into her daily schedule, the following questions might help: